 I realized as I was going through the narcissistic abuse recovery that I drew my worth from wrong places: mother and Michel.
-My desire was to be accepted and wanted by my mother and my husband.
-They just didn’t want to accept me and chose to reject me.
+My desire was to be accepted and wanted by both my mom and my husband.
+They just didn’t want to accept me.
+They both chose to reject me.
 I felt worthless and helpless.
-Helplessness led me to experiencing hopelessness.
-Hopelessness led me to a severe suicidal depression.
+Helplessness led me to experience hopelessness.
+Hopelessness led me to severe suicidal depression.
 This breakthrough in my thinking empowered me to seek a true source of my self-worth.

-“I have been crucified with Christ and I no longer live, but Christ lives in me.
-The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
+I have been crucified with Christ and I no longer live, but Christ lives in me.
+The life I now live in the body, I live by faith in the son of God, who loved me and gave himself for me.Galatians 2:20

-This verse is packed with goodness: I found out that I was loved, that I was worthy of such a sacrifice, and that all the old things have passed.
-I was new.
+This verse is packed with goodness: I found out that I am loved, that I am worthy of such a sacrifice, and that all the old things have passed.
+I am new.

-I discovered that I was a child of God, made perfect in His image, set apart for His divine purpose.
-My worth was discovered, and the source of my worth was God!
+I discovered that I am a child of God, made perfect in His image, set apart for His divine purpose.
+My true worth was discovered, and the source of my worth was God!
 Jesus loved me so much that He died for me on the cross.

 Once I placed my faith in Christ, He himself began living through me.
-The level at which I “deserved to be valued or rated” was now set so high that my eyes were filled with tears.
+The level at which I “deserved to be valued or rated” was set so high that my eyes were filled with tears.

 How To Feel Worthy Again

 But the question still was: what about my past?
-All my sin, addictions, aggression, and anger… What about those things?

 Shame prevented me from wearing my Princess crown with my head held up high.
 Coming to the cross and accepting God’s amazing grace was the answer.

 Coming to the cross is incredibly powerful when we’re searching for life’s meaning and our sense of worth.
 The blood of Jesus was the price God paid to have me.
 He purchased me for a high price of Christ’s life, so I can be His and not the world’s.
 When I accepted Jesus as my lord and savior, I was justified.

 I was redeemed from slavery to sin and set apart for God’s purpose, aka sanctified.
 Sanctified means set apart for God’s special purpose.
 Redeemed means that a high price was paid in full for God to have me for Himself.

 Sanctification is also a process of becoming Christ-like.

 I accepted that I am worthy of love, blessings, favor, and a beautiful future.
 What about you?
 To reflect the truth about your worth and worthiness, I created the Biblical Affirmation below.
 Repeat after me…

 "I Am Worthy" #52Devotionals For me, on the cross Jesus Christ died.
 Because I'm worthy of God's love, He chose to be crucified.
 I was washed with His blood, sanctified, and justified.
 By the Spirit of God I have been purified.
 Click to Tweet

 Any time you feel unworthy, practice this Biblical affirmation out loud to remember your great worth.
 Share this devotional with a friend who really needs to hear the message.
 How will your life be different now that you understand your great worth?
 Share with me in the comments below to give God the honor and glory and to encourage others.
 If this devotional was helpful, download all #52Devotionals now.

 Anna Szabo is the founder of Online Discipleship For Women, a Christian ministry committed to alleviating suicide among women globally by sharing hope in Christ.
 Anna teaches how to create a joyful life by embracing God’s word based on her own journey of faith and fortitude.